DC Universe: Superheroes

-Supervillains sometimes also form their own groups, but these tend to be short-lived because most villains simply do not trust each other.
-Most such teams are formed by a charismatic and/or fearsome criminal mastermind for specific purposes; an example is the Secret Society of Super Villains of which there have been several versions.
-Most villain teams are usually small, having been formed of individuals who know each other personally, such as the Central City Rogues, or have some other reason to work together (mercenary groups like the H.I.V.E., fanatical cults such as Kobra, etc.).

-Advanced technology
+Technology

-Technology more advanced than that which currently exists in real life is available - but it is usually very expensive, and usually only rich or powerful individuals and organizations (or the scientific geniuses who create them) have access to them.
+Technology more advanced than that which currently exists in real life is available - but it is usually very expensive, and usually only their creators or the rich or powerful individuals have access to them.
 S.T.A.R.
-Labs is an independent research outfit that often develops these devices, while Lexcorp is the main company selling them.
-The government also runs the secret Project Cadmus (located in the mountains near Metropolis) to develop clones and genetic manipulation without the public's knowledge.
-Technology can also come from outer space or different timelines.
-Apokolips weaponry is often sold in Metropolis to the criminal organization known as Intergang.
+Labs is an independent research outfit that often develops these devices, while LexCorp is the main company selling them.
+The government also runs the secret Project Cadmus (located in the mountains near Metropolis) to develop clones and genetic manipulation in secret.

 Robots and similar creations, including cyborgs, can have superior intelligence when they are created as sentient beings.
 The Manhunters, the Metal Men, Red Tornado, Robotman, Hourman, and Metallo are but a few examples.
-These 'beings' are most often created by individuals who possess vast intellects, like scientists T.O.
-Morrow (the creator of Red Tornado), Will Magnus (who constructed the Metal Men) and Professor Ivo (who created Amazo and other advanced androids using a form of nanotechnology developed by Lexcorp).
-Brainiac also emulates this technology as well as technology from other worlds.
-Similarly, some characters use technology to enhance their armor or modify cybernetic functions, for example Steel, Cyborg and Cyborg Superman.
+Some characters use technology to enhance their body, such as Steel, Cyborg and Cyborg Superman.